loda-lang/loda-programs/programs/oeis/list0.md

 * [A062728](http://oeis.org/A062728) ([program](A062728.asm)): Second 11-gonal (or hendecagonal) numbers: a(n) = n*(9*n+7)/2.
 * [A062741](http://oeis.org/A062741) ([program](A062741.asm)): 3 times pentagonal numbers: 3*n*(3*n-1)/2.
 * [A062748](http://oeis.org/A062748) ([program](A062748.asm)): Fourth column (r=3) of FS(3) staircase array A062745.
+* [A062781](http://oeis.org/A062781) ([program](A062781.asm)): Number of arithmetic progressions of four terms and any mean which can be extracted from the set of the first n positive integers.
 * [A062783](http://oeis.org/A062783) ([program](A062783.asm)): a(n) = 3*n*(4*n-1).
 * [A062786](http://oeis.org/A062786) ([program](A062786.asm)): Centered 10-gonal numbers.
 * [A063087](http://oeis.org/A063087) ([program](A063087.asm)): Dimension of the space of weight 2n cusp forms for Gamma_0( 19 ).